sebhanika/Lund_Uni_Quarto/README.md

 # Lund_Uni_Quarto

-This repo contains the templates for Quarto documents and presentations for Lund University based on their online template.
-Please be aware that this is still a rough beta version and compatability with all Quarto features have not been tested.
+This repository contains templates for creating Quarto documents and presentations that match the official PowerPoint template from Lund University.
+It's important to note that this is still a beta version and not all Quarto features have been fully tested for compatibility.

-### Description
+### Descrption
-I currently have a very rough beta version of a presentation template which can be used to create presentations that resemble the offical power point template from Lund Universiy.
-All necessary file are in the 'extensions' folder and need to placed in the project folder of the Quarto presentation.
-The SCSS file (lund_pres_theme) contains all relevant styling options for the presentation.
-One can tweak options such as font size or colors here.
-The png files contain the logo and the background image for the title slide.
-The file 'clean_title_page.html' is needed to remove unncessary elements from the title slide.
+To use the presentation template, simply download the 'extensions' folder and place it in the project folder of your Quarto presentation.
+The SCSS file (lund_pres_theme.scss) contains all the styling options for the presentation, such as font size and colors.
+You can modify these options to your liking.
+The png files contain the logo and background image for the title slide, and the 'clean_title_page.html' file removes unnecessary elements from the title slide.
+You can specify the title and author of your presentation in the YAML as you would in a regular Quarto presentation.

-THe rest follows the same procedures as a normal quarto presentation, eg. specfing Title and author in the YAML.
+### Current Issues

-### Current issues
+- Difficulty changing the color and size of the slide menu button.
-- Change color and size of slide-menu-button.
-I can change the color of all links in the presentation but somehow not of only the slide menu button.
-I can also not change its size even though I successfully moved it to the top right corner.
+- Redundant code that needs to be cleaned up.
-- Clean up code and reduce redundant code
+- Adding an external YAML feature.
-- External YAML
+- Making the package easily downloadable for others to use.
-- Make package easily downloadable for others to use
+- Creating a Quarto document template.

-- Create Quarto document template
+Overall, this repository provides a start point for creating presentations and documents that adhere to Lund University's official PowerPoint template.
+With a few tweaks and improvements, it will become even more versatile.